Initiatives & Teams

 We are seeking your support in cases of police violence and brutality, criminal defense law and other forms of legal support for community cases.

 Join AMOR’s network of care providers, including licensed mental health providers and practitioners of other healing services such as acupuncture, massage, reiki, etc.

-Being part of the network involves offering sliding scale and/or pro bono services to clients of AMOR on a case-by-case basis.
+Being part of the network of providers involves offering sliding scale and/or pro bono services to clients of AMOR on a case-by-case basis.
 At the core of our work is a commitment to anti-oppression.
-We acknowledge how mainstream mental health and wellness approaches often perpetuate harm against already marginalized people and seek to use our position in these systems to provide essential services that can help members of our communities.
+We acknowledge how mainstream mental health and wellness approaches often perpetuate harm against already marginalized people.
+We seek to use our position in these systems to provide essential and appropriate services that can help members of our communities.
 We are especially looking for mental health care providers who can speak Spanish, but we welcome all regardless of language and specialty.

 Support Line Operators

 AMOR runs a 24/7 Support Line for where communities members can call to be connected with AMOR’s Network of community support.

 If you have time, you like to talk to people on the phone, and you want to help your community, consider becoming an Operator for the AMOR Support Line.
 Everyone is welcome, but we are always in need of folks who speak Spanish or other non-English languages.

 Join AMOR’s volunteer Fundraising Team.
 Support with the coordination of AMOR’s annual fundraising events.

 Past Events have included AMOR Live (a virtual concert), the AMOR Grill-Off, the AMOR Lobster Fest and more…